DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/README.md

 This artifact submission goes with the paper "Customizable Visualization of Quality Metrics for Object-Oriented Variability Implementations" accepted in the Research Track of SPLC 2022

-## Artifact description TOUPDATE
+## Artifact description

-The artifact consists in:
+The artifact consists in two archives:

+### Current archive

+- Excel file used to obtain the data presented in the table 2 of the paper
+- excerpts of SonarQube reports used to obtain the data presented in the table 3 of the paper
+- Documentation to reproduce the results of the paper and to reuse VariMetrics on other projects

+### Code artifacts

 - the source code of VariMetrics, the visualization presented in the paper.
 VariMetrics relies on data from symfinder, whose source code is also present in the artifact archive.
-- Pre-generated source data used to generate visualizations for all 7 subject systems presented in the Table 2 of the paper and the refactored version of JFreeChart are available in the `dockervolume.zip` archive present at the root of the artifact archive.
+- the `dockervolume.zip` archive present at the root of the artifact archive contains data used to generate visualizations for all 7 subject systems presented in the Table 2 of the paper and the refactored version of JFreeChart:
+  - pre-generated outputs from the symfinder analyses
+  - pre-configured visualizations

 ## Availability